timdrysdale/race-plotter/README.md

 TODO - check whether system will always produce GN* messages, or do we need to ensure we are robust to getting both GN* vs GP* versions of messages (if only GPS or other satellites are used).
 Obviously, a more general system will support getting the information from both types of message.

-TODO can we use altitude in GPGGA to estimate tide/wave height?
+CAN't DO: can we use altitude in GPGGA to estimate tide/wave height?
+No, the altitude is too inaccurate (in testing have noticed >5m jumps for stationary antenna and variations over 40m, which is bigger than the effect of waves/tide)

 TODO Flash a warning sign / cease plotting when HDOP becomes too poor (i.e. too high)